 First things first, there are a few things that I should mention to ensure that your experience making Collard Greens is seamless.
 When it comes to introducing recipes, I always love to break things down so that you are completely comfortable in the kitchen and able to cook/bake with confidence.

 Whelp, in my simple terms, collard greens are the epitome of Southern cooking.
 Haha.
-They are just as important as Mac + Cheese, Chicken, Stuffing, and Cornbread, in my opinion.
-But to be more technical, collard greens are a type of plant that have large, dark-green leaves which are available all year round, but peaks during the winter and early spring months.
+They are just as important as Mac + Cheese, Fried Chicken, Stuffing, and Cornbread, in my opinion.
+But to be more technical, collard greens are a type of plant that have large, dark-green leaves which are available all year round, but peak during the winter and early spring months.
 They are related to other leafy greens such as bok choy, kale, broccoli, Brussels Sprouts, cabbage, etc.

 When it comes to nutritional value, collard greens are often considered one of the most healthiest greens.
 Collard Greens are an excellent source of Vitamin A, Vitamin C, and calcium.
 In addition, they are rich in Vitamin K and are a good source of iron, Vitamin B-6, and Magnesium.